Gancedo-PetCo/nick-proxy/README.md

 e. >eval $(/home/linuxbrew/.linuxbrew/bin/brew shellenv)
 f. >brew install gcc
 g. >brew install redis
-6. After redis is done installing, it reports what terminal command to run so you can audit redis config file and which command to run to launch redis server using that config file.
+6. After redis is done installing, it reports what terminal command to run so you can alter redis config file and which command to run to launch redis server using that config file.
 Mine were:
 >sudo nano /home/linuxbrew/.linuxbrew/etc/redis.conf
 >redis-server /home/linuxbrew/.linuxbrew/etc/redis.conf
 7. Run >sudo nano /home/linuxbrew/.linuxbrew/etc/redis.conf  and then make the following changes:
 a.
-In General, change daemonize from no to yes
+In Snapshotting, comment out any variable that begins with "save"
 b.
-In Snapshotting, comment out any variable that begins with "save"
+In Memory Management, uncomment maxmemory and change to 400MB
 c.
-In Memory Management, uncomment maxmemory and change to 400MB
+In Memory Management, uncomment maxmemory-policy and change to allkeys-lfu
 d.
-In Memory Management, uncomment maxmemory-policy and change to allkeys-lfu
-e.
 In Memory Management, uncomment maxmemory-samples and change to 7
 8. Save changes in Linux format and then start server with >redis-server /home/linuxbrew/.linuxbrew/etc/redis.conf
 9. Install Docker on AWS EC2 instance
 a. >sudo ym update -y